-What is regenerative about Dr. Bronner’s chocolate?
+What is regenerative about Dr. Bronner’s fair trade dark chocolate?

 Regenerative organic agriculture goes beyond organic practices and aims to improve soil fertility by increasing the humus content of the soil, thus increasing yields and improving the resilience of the soil, as well as its ability to sequester atmospheric carbon.
 Serendipalm’s farmers use regenerative organic practices such as mulching, cover cropping and mixed cropping.

 Since 2020, Serendipalm has been certified to the Regenerative Organic Certified™ (ROC™) standard overseen by the Regenerative Organic Alliance.
 In addition to regenerative organic agriculture, the ROC standard also ensures fair conditions along the value chain, and safeguards animal welfare.